awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 For more information, see [EnableDeadGWDetect](http://technet.microsoft.com/en-us/library/cc960464.aspx) in the *Microsoft TechNet Library*\.

-## Step 6: Test the VPN connection<a name="cgw-win2012-test-connection"></a>
+## Step 6: Test the VPN connection<a name="cgw-device-windows-server-test-connection"></a>

 To test that the VPN connection is working correctly, launch an instance into your VPC, and ensure that it does not have an internet connection\.
-After you've launched the instance, ping its private IP address from your Windows server\.
+After you've launched the instance, ping its private IP address from your Windows Server\.
 The VPN tunnel comes up when traffic is generated from the customer gateway device\.
 Therefore, the ping command also initiates the VPN connection\.

 For steps to test the VPN connection, see [Testing the Site\-to\-Site VPN connection](HowToTestEndToEnd_Linux.md)\.

 If the `ping` command fails, check the following information:
 + Ensure that you have configured your security group rules to allow ICMP to the instance in your VPC\.
-If your Windows server is an EC2 instance, ensure that its security group's outbound rules allow IPsec traffic\.
-For more information, see [Configuring your Windows server](#cgw-win2012-prerequisites-windows-server)\.
+If your Windows Server is an EC2 instance, ensure that its security group's outbound rules allow IPsec traffic\.
+For more information, see [Configuring your Windows instance](#cgw-device-windows-server-configure-instance)\.
 + Ensure that the operating system on the instance you are pinging is configured to respond to ICMP\.
 We recommend that you use one of the Amazon Linux AMIs\.
 + If the instance you are pinging is a Windows instance, connect to the instance and enable inbound ICMPv4 on the Windows firewall\.
 + Ensure that you have configured the route tables correctly for your VPC or your subnet\.
-For more information, see [ Step 1: Create a VPN connection and configure your VPC](#cgw-win2012-create-vpn)\.
+For more information, see [ Step 1: Create a VPN connection and configure your VPC](#cgw-device-windows-server-vpn)\.
-+ If your customer gateway device is a Windows server instance, ensure that you've disabled source/destination checking for the instance\.
-For more information, see [Configuring your Windows server](#cgw-win2012-prerequisites-windows-server)\.
++ If your customer gateway device is an EC2 instance, ensure that you've disabled source/destination checking for the instance\.
+For more information, see [Configuring your Windows instance](#cgw-device-windows-server-configure-instance)\.

 In the Amazon VPC console, on the **VPN Connections** page, select your VPN connection\.
 The first tunnel is in the UP state\.
 The second tunnel should be configured, but it isn't used unless the first tunnel goes down\.
 It may take a few moments to establish the encrypted tunnels\.